CreatorGhost/FakeNewsClassification/README.md

 ## Create files and folders

-The file explorer is accessible using the button in left corner of the navigation bar.
+The file explorer is accessible using the button in the left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.
 ### Methods Used

 -   Classifications
 -   Logistic regression
--   Decisiontree
+-   Decision tree
 -   KNeighbours
 -   Linear Discriminant
 ##  Project Description